Clement-Pirelli/IntroToFlutter/dart_advanced.md

 And that's about it for advanced features of dart!
 There is much more of course, but this is the stuff you kind of *need* to know.
-[Next time](flutter_basics.md), we'll be taking a shallow look into what Flutter has to offer and how it works.
+[Next time](flutter_basics.md), we'll be taking a basic look into what Flutter has to offer and how it works.